theLabUpstairs/CoMR/README.md

    CoMR needs them to annotate DIAMOND hits.
 Record the path (e.g. to `/your/path/to/taxonomy`)

-You will bind-mount these directories into the container under `/mnt/databases`, `mnt/blastdb` and `/mnt/taxonomy` when running Snakemake.
+You will bind-mount these directories into the container under `/mnt/databases`, `mnt/blastdb` and `/mnt/taxonomy` in the docker/singularity command below.

 ### Step 5 – Prepare the runtime config